tobiasraabe/cookiecutter-research-template/docs/how-to-debug-the-project.rst

 How to debug the project
 ========================

-When we want to debug our research project, we often want to run a single file within the Waf framework repeatedly or we even want to dive into the debugger if an error occurs.
+To debug our research project, we often want to run a single file within the Waf framework repeatedly or we even want to dive into the debugger if an error occurs.
 Normally, this is not possible as Waf controls the execution and places the ``bld`` or ``src`` on the ``PYTHONPATH``.
-Thus, if we execute a single file, an ``ImportError`` is raised.
+Thus, if we execute a single file, an ``ImportError`` is raised since ``bld.project_paths`` cannot be imported.
 Adding the paths manually seems a little bit hacky and can be circumvented elegantly.
 In addition to that, even if we insert a debug statement in the file and the code reaches this line, Waf hides the prompt of the debugger from the user.
-Then, it will silently run forever as the debugger is never closed and execution will pause.
+Then, it will silently run forever as the debugger is never closed.

 Make ``bld`` and ``src`` importable
 -----------------------------------